signalogic/SigSRF_SDK/mediaTest_readme.md

 &nbsp;&nbsp;[Playing Audio in Wireshark](#PlayingAudioWireshark)<br/>
 &nbsp;&nbsp;[Saving Audio to File in Wireshark](#SavingAudioWireshark)<br/>

-<a name="CodecTesting"></a>
+<a name="CodecAudioMode"></a>
-## Codec Testing
+## Codec + Audio Mode Operation

+Codec + audio mode allows testing with a range of audio I/O, including waveform and compressed bitstream file types and USB audio, including:

+* codec testing

+* wav file acquisition, sampling rate conversion, file format conversions, etc

-Codec tests are low-level tests that perform encode and/or decode using the specified codec.
-No transcoding is performed, and Voplib and Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).
+Codec tests perform encode and/or decode using audio  specified codec.
+Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).
+Transcoding is not performed in a single command line (although it can be done with successive commands).
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
-Codec test mode supports the following functionality:
+Codec + audio mode supports the following functionality:

 * for encoder tests, input can be from waveform file (several types supported) or USB audio.
 Output can be a "back-to-back feed" to the decoder (for example to test audio quality) or compressed bitstream file.
 When possible, compressed bitstream files are saved in a format compatible with 3GPP reference programs (or other reference programs as appropriate for the codec type), in order to interoperate with reference encoders/decoders and allow independent testing and validation